Eddie Kantar

 2. Which spade do you play if playing against a strong declarer?

-Solution: You've got to learn to ignore my silly trick questions!
-It doesn't matter how good or how bad the declarer is, you have the hand beaten if you split your spades honors.
+You've got to learn to ignore my silly trick questions!
+It doesn't matter how good or how bad the declarer is, you have the hand beaten if you split your spades honors no matter even if declarer is solid in both minor suits.

 If declarer wins, partner following low, and plays a another spade, you win and play a heart forcing one hand or the other to trump.
 Declarer dare not play another spade with two spades in one hand and one in the other while you have K3 left.
 You will win and play another heart forcing declarer to use his last trump.
 Now you can trump the second club, and your two remaining hearts are high.
 If declarer stops drawing trump, you can trump the second club and defeat the contract.